ethanjweiner/contact_manager/docs.md

 - Extract data from view at `page` directly (view events should pass data ready to go)
 - Use custom `ajax` helper
 - Wrap asynchronous calls w/ try...catch
+- Caching data is useful, but comes at the cost of more overhead -- cache for basic filtering, but refresh upon major update
+- Keep the view "dumb"
+- Try writing the model first